 (e) Termination of this Agreement by one Party due to the other Party's breach shall be in addition to any other remedy available at law or equity to the terminating Party.

-(f) In the event that this Agreement is terminated pursuant to the provisions of this Section as the result of the acts or omissions of Customer, Customer shall be obligated to pay ENA an amount equal to [Barry-I think we need to discuss in more detail with our business people what is the appropriate measure of damages] the ENA Termination Expenses, and in addition Customer shall pay ENA an amount equal to: all amounts ENA has paid to PG&E pursuant to Section 1.1 [?] of this Agreement, plus an amount equal to ENA's actual cost to unwind those financial hedge transactions it entered into to hedge the transactions contemplated by the Commodity Agreements (the "Hedges").
+(f) In the event that this Agreement is terminated pursuant to the provisions of this Section as the result of the acts or omissions of Customer, Customer shall be obligated to pay ENA an amount equal to the ENA Termination Expense.

 11.4 Winding Up.
 Subject to Section 11.2(c), at the end of the Term, (a) ENA's agency under the Transportation Contracts shall expire or be revoked, and at Customer's request ENA shall assist Customer in very promptly advising PG&E of such expiration or revocation, and (b) any amounts due and owing either Party under this Agreement shall be paid and any corrections or adjustments to payments previously made shall be determined and any refunds due to either Party shall be made at the earliest possible time and in any event no later than thirty (30) Days following the date of termination.
-[Barry what language for Section 8.4 of the Enfolio do you think needs to be included here?]

 11.5 No Consequential Damages.
 Neither Party shall be liable to the other Party or its Affiliates for consequential, incidental, indirect, punitive or special damages (collectively, "Consequential Damages") resulting from any cause whatsoever, including without limitation, any loss of profits, sales or goodwill, loss of use of any Transportation Contract or the Agency Agreement, or any other claim whether arising in contract, warranty, tort (including negligence), strict liability, indemnity or otherwise arising out of or relating to this Agreement, and each Party hereby releases the other Party from any liability for all such losses and damages.